JanssenProject/jans/docs/contribute/development.md

 ##### Profile setup

+Since Janssen Server has been installed with test data load, it also creates profile files required to run the test.
+These files are kept on the VM under `/opt/jans/jans-setup/output/test/jans-auth` directory.
+Copy this directory to developer workstation.

-Follow the steps below to configure workspace and run tests for the client module.
+Follow the steps below to configure the profile for the client module.
+Same steps should be followed for setting up profile for server module.

-- Under `jans-auth-server/client/profile` module, make a copy of default profile directory and name the new profile as `janssen2.op.io`
+1. Under `jans-auth-server/client/profile` module, create a new directory and name it as `janssen2.op.io`
-- Under `jans-auth-server/client/profile/default` directory, Edit `config-oxauth-test-data.properties` file and update
-  the hostname in the value of the following properties:
-    - `test.server.name=<old-host>:8443` -> `test.server.name=janssen2.op.io` (Remember to remove the port)
-    - `swd.resource=acct:test_user@<old-host>:8443` -> `swd.resource=acct:test_user@janssen2.op.io` (Remember to remove
-      the port)
+2. Copy the contents of `jans-auth/client` directory in the newly created `janssen2.op.io` directory
+3. Copy keystore file `/client/profiles/default/client_keystore.p12` from `default` directory to the `janssen2.op.io` directory

+Once above steps have been followed for client and server modules, local copy of `jans-auth` directory that was copied from `janssen2.op.io` can be deleted.

+#### Configuring the Agama Module

+Agama module code resides under `jans/agama` directory.

+Follow the steps below to configure Agama module to run the integration tests.

+1. Remove existing profile if any by deleting the directory `engine/profiles/janssen2.op.io`

 - now at, `jans-auth-server/client` directory level, run the following maven command

   ```
   mvn -Dcfg=default -Dcvss-score=9 -Dfindbugs.skip=true -Dlog4j.default.log.level=TRACE -Ddependency.check=false -DskipTests clean install
   ```

-  this will create new artifacts under `client/target` as per mentioned in profile `default`

 - Now run client tests by creating intellij run config as below